-The CUGH Subcommittee on Master’s and Undergraduate Degrees in Global Health analyzes curricular trends for undergraduate minors, bachelor’s degrees, and master’s and doctoral degrees; identifies emerging innovations in curriculum design, teaching, and experiential learning for global health at the undergraduate and master’s levels; and seeks to make the Consortium of Universities for Global Health useful to colleges and universities with diverse institutional missions.
+The CUGH Subcommittee on Master’s and Undergraduate Degrees in Global Health promotes standards of excellence for coursework, undergraduate minors, bachelor’s degrees, and master’s and doctoral degrees in global health; supports innovations in curriculum design, teaching, and experiential learning for global health at the undergraduate and master’s levels; and seeks to enhance CUGH’s value to member institutions.

 Bronwyn Cross-Denny, Sacred Heart University